SENG8081/SENG8081-S25-Team6/README.md

 2. Download and extract datasets as described above.
 3. Run data preparation and model scripts in the scripts/ directory.
 4. ### View results and visualizations:
-a.
-Plots are saved in the plots/ directory.
+1. Plots are saved in the plots/ directory.
-b.
-Exported CSVs for Tableau are in the results/ directory.
+2. Exported CSVs for Tableau are in the results/ directory.
-c.
-Open Tableau dashboards to explore model performance and feature importances.
+3. Open Tableau dashboards to explore model performance and feature importances.

 ## Results
 Machine learning models (Logistic Regression, Random Forest) were trained and evaluated on both datasets.